bbauska/meta-react-basics/README.md

 <h3>Creating and nesting components</h3>

-React apps are made out of components.
-A component is a piece of the UI (user interface) that has its own logic and appearance.
-A component can be as small as a button, or as large as an entire page.
+<p>React apps are made out of components.
+A component is a piece of the UI
+(user interface) that has its own logic and appearance.
+A component can be as small as a button, or as large as an entire page.</p>

-React components are JavaScript functions that return markup:
+<p>React components are JavaScript functions that return markup:</p>

 ```
 function MyButton() {